mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 Original version
 ## 0.0.2
 Windows only bug.
 Source does not compile.
 File *Arrivals/Include/wifi.h* clashes with *WiFi.h* of the Arduino suite.
 Renamed to *WiFiAr.h* and modified *main.cpp* to include the new name.
+## 0.0.3
+I2C Address of Liquid Crystal device was hard wired to 0x3F but some have the address 0x27.
+Add to compile time macro I2C_ADDR to *platform.ini/build_flags*